 - Baby proofing.
 Infants don't need baby proofing but parents need time and energy to baby-proof which might be scarce after this kiddo arrives.
 Here's a complete baby proofing list (you won't need all of it) to get you thinking about where you want to make adjustments.

 - Postpartum setup.
 Whether you end up delivering vaginally or by c-section, you're going to have some healing to do.
-Here's a post about a Postpartum Recovery Station to give you an idea of what you might need.
+Here's a post about a Postpartum Recovery Station to give you an idea of what you might need, plus, some 'exit care' remedies.

 - Perineal massage.
 If you haven't heard of Perineal Massage it's worth checking out because it can lower your risk of third and fourth degree tears during a vaginal birth.
 (Here's a simple illustration of what I mean about tearing from the Shit We Should Know Series on Instagram.)
 Healthline has a pretty concise post on Perineal Massage if you want to get an idea of what it is.
 I love how their first step is to 'wash your hands' - thanks for the tip, lol.